otto-de/api-guidelines/README.md

 # OTTO API Guidelines

-With these guidelines we aim to establish a set of best practices and standards for designing, developing, documenting and maintaining APIs.
+With these guidelines, we aim to establish a set of best practices and standards for designing, developing, documenting, and maintaining APIs.

 Skip to: